-Many pilgrims visit just for the Grotto water (find location on our Interactive Map of the Grotto).
-Many believe that its natural properties are cleansing and healthy for the body and soul; others believe it can heal.
-Although there are no documented miracles, many have reported favors and graces from drinking the Grotto spring water.
+Many pilgrims visit just for the Grotto Water (find location on our Interactive Map of the Grotto).
+Many believe that it’s cleansing and healthy for the body and soul; others believe it can heal.
+Although there are no documented miracles, many have reported favors and graces from drinking the Grotto Water.

 Preserve Your Memory at the Grotto of Lourdes Cave

 Preserve the memory of your special occasion or loved ones on this beautiful mountain shrine devoted to Our Mother Virgin Mary.
 The Grotto Cave is the center of the Grotto.
 Located here are the beautiful statue of our Lady of Lourdes, hundreds of small and larger devotional candles, the Grotto stream, St. Bernadette's statue and benches for reflection and peaceful repose.
 By honoring or memorializing your loved one on the benches, your memories become in communion with hundreds of pilgrims who walk this path to ask for the intercession Our Lady of Lourdes.

 ► Contact Cindy Kokoski for details, or fill out the Preserve Your Memory form.